solana-foundation/solana-improvement-documents/proposals/0001-simd-process.md

 Before you begin writing a formal proposal, you should vet your idea.
 Ask the Solana core community first if an idea is original to avoid wasting time on something that will be rejected based on prior research.
-It is thus recommended to discuss the proposal on the Solana Tech Discord under the #core-technology channel.
+Be sure to post your ideas to the [SIMD ideas discussion page](https://github.com/solana-foundation/solana-improvement-documents/discussions/categories/ideas) and gather feedback before making your formal Proposal

 ### Draft